dineshkummarc/justshipit_development/README.md

-# Admin Panel - User Management using CodeIgniter
+# Justshipit Development files using codeignitor